jlamsens/opensysadmins/docs/howtos/install-packettracer-linux-mint/index.md

 <img src="multi-user.png"/>

 ## Sign-in
-First choose "Keep me logged in (for 3 months) and then select "Cisco Networking Academy".
+First choose "Keep me logged in (for 3 months) and then select "Skills For All".
+You cannot use "Network Academy" at this moment.
+Afther the merge of "netacad.com" and "skillsforall.com", the Packet Tracer application is not yet adjusted properly.

 <img src="keep-me-logged-in.png"/>